 Most of us are in some form of social distancing or another.
-With countries worldwide imposing restrictions on travel to minimize the spread of the disease during this season, many people are experiencing ‘cabin fever’.
+With countries worldwide imposing restrictions on travel to minimise the spread of the disease during this season, many people are experiencing ‘cabin fever’.
 The lack of travel for those who just love traveling can be daunting for some, but there are many ways to travel without traveling!

 Go travel around the world, virtually!

 There has been an increase in the number of virtual tours available online for free during this COVID-19 season.
 Two of the museums which I’ve particularly enjoyed viewing virtually are the National Museum of Modern and Contemporary Art in Seoul and NASA’s Langley Research Center.

 The National Museum of Modern and Contemporary Art in Seoul’s online viewing gallery not only has the overall image of the art piece involved and its background story, it also gives one a close-up on the strokes of the paintings.
 The level of details in the paintings shown on a virtual exhibit shows the effort to which the museum has curated its library, and all this is made free for all to view!